DV

 Quick verdict

-JEPI (JPMorgan Equity Premium Income ETF), JEPQ (JPMorgan Nasdaq Equity Premium Income ETF), SCHD (Schwab U.S. Dividend Equity ETF), VYM (Vanguard High Dividend Yield Index Fund ETF Shares) are popular dividend ETFs that take different approaches.
+JEPI (JPMorgan Equity Premium Income ETF), JEPQ (JPMorgan Nasdaq Equity Premium Income ETF), SCHD (Schwab U.S. Dividend Equity ETF), VYM (Vanguard High Dividend Yield Index Fund ETF Shares) are dividend ETFs that take different approaches.

-JEPQ offers the highest reported yield at 10.73%, followed by JEPI at 8.25%, SCHD at 3.25%, VYM at 2.20%.
+JEPQ offers the highest reported yield at 12.86%, followed by JEPI at 8.19%, SCHD at 3.12%, VYM at 2.46%.

-VYM is the cheapest with an expense ratio of 0.04%, compared to 0.06% for SCHD and 0.35% for JEPI and 0.35% for JEPQ.
+SCHD and VYM tie for the lowest expense ratio at 0.06%, compared to 0.35% for JEPI and 0.35% for JEPQ.

 Deep dive